HassaniAtefe/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

   	d(B)  = d(z)
   ```

-- From the above we can conclude the logistic regression pseudo code:
+- From the above, we can conclude the logistic regression pseudo code:

   ```
   	J = 0; dw1 = 0; dw2 =0; db = 0;                 # Devs.